DesertCookie/GLFW-in-a-Nutshell/gitbook/windows/window-basics.md

 ## User Pointers

-Each window has a user pointer that can be set with `glfwSetWindowUserPointer(window,pointer)` and queried with `glfwGetWindowUserPointer(window)`.
+Each window has a user pointer that can be set with `glfwSetWindowUserPointer(window>,<pointer)` and queried with `glfwGetWindowUserPointer(window)`.
 This can be used for any purpose you need and will not be modified by GLFW throughout the life-time of the window.

 The initial value of the pointer is `NULL`.